SystemFw/blog/content/staging/paxos-failures.md

 prevent further reads until `w` has had a chance to acquire a quorum, which leads us to the third bid idea in Paxos: _2-phase locking_.

+add summary of the idea before going into details

+When a client process contacts a writer to issue a write, the algorithm we'll proceed in two phases:

+**Phase 1:**
+1. The writer selects a majority of storage servers and sends a `lock(process_id)` to them.
+2. When a storage server receives `lock(process_id)`,it replies `locked` unless it has already replied to a `lock` message with a different process id.
+It also sends the value `v` in case a `write` has already happened.
+Storage servers remember their lock status and the `process_id` that issued the lock, and write those values to stable storage before issuing any replies (to be robust against restarts).
+3. If the writer receives `locked` from all the storage servers it contacted, it means that it has managed to reserve a majoproceeds to Phase 2.

+  Otherwise it if times out, it
+  will send `unlock(process_id)` to all the storage servers it contacted, and then it will retry Phase 1.
+**Phase 2:**
+1.

+In both pahses